sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 ### Running relevant tests only

-On the side of the node.js webserver the query parameters are being formated a little bit, before they are passed to Cypress (I won't get into this one).
+On the side of the node.js web-server the query parameters are being formated a little bit, before they are passed to Cypress (I won't get into this one).
 The following JS functions are used to check, if a test is relevant for the current run:

 {% highlight javascript linenos %}
 function containsRendering(pageRendering, allowedRendering){